-We present a 9 days- 8 nights tour from April 5th to April 13th .
+We present a 9 days- 8 nights tour in April .

 In this tour there will be visits to tombs of the most famous blues musicians in history and places that have hosted moments and unique characters of the genre, as well as’ live performances of country blues, acoustic blues and electric blues, some already planned but also organized specifically for these trip and for the real fans you can also have tickets to blues museums or locations far from the cities such as cotton plantations and the famous crossroads to get you deep into the true atmosphere of the Mississippi blues.